-Well we have over 150 courses available in English and Spanish that are ready to go and are working in your company with an easy price plan and more launched every week, you can speak to us!
+Well, we have over 150 courses available for off the shelf eLearning, and they are in English and Spanish that are ready to go and are working in your company with an easy price plan and more are launched every week, you can speak to us!

 You can also look at platforms like Open Sesame and Udemy that will provide a range of courses from suppliers and you can pick and mix.
 Don’t forget that there will be other suppliers out there that will offer courses that you can add to your LMS.
 If you don’t have an LMS, there will be a queue of vendors wanting to give you a demo or add you to their sales funnel!